 - kidney disease.

-Funding: Some newer diabetes medicines such as empagliflozin and vildagliptin are funded for people with diabetes if they meet certain criteria (also called a special authority).
+Funding: Some newer diabetes medicines such as empagliflozin, liraglutide and dulaglutide are funded for people with diabetes if they meet certain criteria (also called a special authority).
 Read more about a special authority.

 Understanding what your medicines are for and how to take them helps ensure you get the most benefit from them.
-Here are some questions that you might ask your doctor, pharmacist or nurse:
+Here are some questions that you might ask your healthcare provider.

-- What is the name of my medicine and what does it do?
+- What's the name of my medicine and what does it do?

-- What is the strength (eg, how many milligrams)?
+- What's the strength (eg, how many milligrams or units)?

 - How much should I take for each dose?

-- At what times of day should I take my medicine?
+- When and how often should I take my medicine?

 - What should I do if I forget to take a dose?